ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/making-components-work-together.md

 ## Exercise 6: Tracking The Selected Thumbnail

-Next, we want the thumbnail the user has selected to look different than the others, so that they know what they’ve selected.
-This isn’t possible with what we’ve built so far, because there’s no way to keep track of what slide the main carousel is on.
+Next, we want the thumbnail the user has selected to look different than the others, so that they know what they've selected.
+This isn't possible with what we've built so far, because there's no way to keep track of what slide the main carousel is on.
 In order to fulfill this requirement, we need an AMP component that lets a user make a selection from a list and keeps track of their choice.

 The [`<amp-selector>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-selector.md', locale=doc.locale).url.path}}) component presents a menu of options and lets the user select from among them.
 Any HTML or other AMP components can be contained and deeply nested within an `<amp-selector>` component (except another `<amp-selector>` component).
 The selectable options are determined by the elements and/or components that have an `option` attribute.
 Whenever an option is selected, that element or component is also given a `selected` attribute.
 The `selected` attribute is targetable by CSS, so we can use it to add a unique style to the currently selected image.